filakhtov/gentoo-use-docs/dev-libs/openssl.md

 It is recommended to enable this flag.

-### bindist
-There are licensing restrictions on binary distribution of the OpenSSL library compiled with ECC (Elliptic Curve Cryptography), such as SM2 (defined by the Chinese national standard GM/T 0003-2012).
-The flag is passing the `no-ec2m` and `no-sm2` arguments to the `Configure` script and this disables patented algorithms allowing the resulting binary package to be distributed.
-When disabled, passes the `enable-ec2m` and `enable-sm2` argument instead.

-This flag should normally be disabled as the ECC brings a lot of benefits.
-It should, however, be disabled if it is necessary to distribute compiled binaries.

 ### gmp
 The flag passes the `enable-gmp` and the `-lgmp` arguments to the `Configure` script.
 This will replace OpenSSL built-in RSA private key operations with GMP library routines.